stawssthub/testmd/Git_Workflow_for_Developers_.md

     'cd <repo_name>'<br />

-4. Next  Create  a   new branch    ('feature  branch': this    can be  created in  remote  repository  or  can be  created in  terminal    based on process)   and checkout    to  that    branch  where   we  need    to  write   the code.<br />
+4. By  default we will be  on  'main/master'   so  we  need to create  a   new branch    ('feature  branch': this    colud be  created in  remote  repository  or  could be  created in  terminal    based on process)   and checkout    to  that    branch  where   we    want    to  write   the code    as  per the tasks.  we can  checkout    with    the following   commands.<br />

     `git checkout <branch_name>`<br />
      or<br />